neondatabase/website/content/docs/manage/projects.md

 ### Configure the IP Allowlist

-An IP Allowlist is a security feature that restricts access to your database to only those IP addresses that you specify.
-It acts as a gatekeeper, ensuring that only trusted IP addresses can connect to your database.
-This feature helps prevent unauthorized access, safeguarding sensitive data, and maintaining overall database integrity.
-In Neon, the IP Allowlist you specify is applied to all branches by default.
-Optionally, you can apply the IP Allowlist to the primary branch only.
+The IP Allowlist is a security feature that restricts access to the branch where your database resides to only those IP addresses that you specify, providing an added layer of security for your data.
+In Neon, the IP Allowlist is applied to all branches by default.
+Optionally, you can apply the IP Allowlist to your project's [primary branch](/docs/manage/branches#primary-branch) only.
 For instance, you might want to restrict access to the primary branch to a handful of trusted IPs while allowing broader access to development branches.

-You can define an allowlist with individual IP addresses, IP ranges, or CIDR notation.
+You can define an allowlist with individual IP addresses, IP ranges, or [CIDR notation](/docs/reference/glossary#cidr-notation).
 A combination of these options is also permitted.
-When adding multiple entries to your allowlist, the entries must be separated by a comma.
+Multiple entries must be separated by a comma.

-- **Add individual IP addresses**: You can add individual IP addresses that you wish to allow.
-This is useful if you want to grant access to specific users or locations.
-This example represents a single IP address, typically used for allowing one specific device or user.
+- **Add individual IP addresses**: You can add individual IP addresses that you want to allow.
+This is useful for granting access to specific users or devices.
+This example represents a single IP address, typically used for allowing one specific user or device.

 ```text
 192.168.1.15